Save to My DOJO

 Did your software vendor indicate that you can virtualize their application, but only if you dedicate one or more CPU cores to it?
 Not clear on what happens when you assign CPUs to a virtual machine?
 You are far from alone.

-Start by Understanding Operating System Processor Scheduling
+Understanding Operating System Processor Scheduling

 Let’s kick this off by looking at how CPUs are used in regular Windows.
 Here’s a shot of my Task Manager screen:

 Nothing fancy, right?
-Looks familiar, right?
+Looks familiar, doesn’t it?

 Taking These Concepts to the Hypervisor

 Because of its role as a thread manager, Windows can be called a “supervisor” (very old terminology that you really never see anymore): a system that manages processes that are made up of threads.
 Hyper-V is a hypervisor: a system that manages supervisors that manage processes that are made up of threads.
-Pretty easy to understand, right?

 What About Processor Affinity?